atishn/spring-boot-rest-swagger/README.md

 ## Notes:
  1. This application is being built using Spring-Boot Java Stack(Inbuilt TomCat.
 No Installation needed).
  2. This application is being built with TDD approach.
-Integration tests were considered during Test Driven development.
+Unit & Integration tests were considered during Test Driven development.
- 3. This application also covers with Unit Tests with Mocks.
-But due to time limit, Unit Tests are not as rich as Integration Tests.
+ 3. Intgeration Tests deals with live data base while Unit Tests deals with Mocks and Embedded DB.
  4. REST Endpoints supports JSON and XML content response types.